mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-05-Tuesday_afternoon_more_notebook_servers.md

 Take a look at the documentation and play with the options: [[https://telatin.github.io/seqfu2/]](https://telatin.github.io/seqfu2/).

+If you have some time to spare, try installing other software from the [Bioconda repository] (https://bioconda.github.io/conda-package_index.html)

 ---

 **Sequence File Formats**
-On Thirsday you are going to start analysing sequences more extensively.
-To get started, you will need to unstand sequence file formats, so we will end today with a brief Powerpoint pressentation on Sequence File Formats.
+On Thursday you are going to start analysing sequences more extensively.
+To get started, you will need to understand sequence file formats, so we will end today with a brief Powerpoint pressentation on Sequence File Formats.

 ---